IPTV vs. OTT: Internet TV Delivery Systems Explained

 However, because IPTV requires a partnership with a specific ISP, it isn’t often an option for many content creators.

-While you could work out a contract with the ISP for the distribution of your content, you would be required to agree to all their terms, including the method of monetization you use for your content.
+While you could work out a contract with the ISP for the distribution of your content, you would be required to agree to all their terms, including the monetization models you use for your content.
 This agreement isn’t one that many creators want to enter into, and many don’t utilize IPTV as their main source of content distribution.

 How OTT Works for Streaming